Sound design

-Sound design is the art and practice of creating soundtracks for a variety of needs.
-It involves specifying, acquiring or creating auditory elements using audio production techniques and tools.
+Sound design is the art and practice of creating auditory elements of media.
+It involves specifying, acquiring and creating audio using production techniques and equipment or software.
 It is employed in a variety of disciplines including filmmaking, television production, video game development, theatre, sound recording and reproduction, live performance, sound art, post-production, radio, new media and musical instrument development.
-Sound design commonly involves performing (see e.g. foley) and editing of previously composed or recorded audio, such as sound effects and dialogue for the purposes of the medium, but it can also involve creating sounds from scratch through synthesizers.
+Sound design commonly involves performing (see e.g. Foley) and editing of previously composed or recorded audio, such as sound effects and dialogue for the purposes of the medium, but it can also involve creating sounds from scratch through synthesizers.
 A sound designer is one who practices sound design.

 History

-The use of sound to evoke emotion, reflect mood and underscore actions in plays and dances began in prehistoric times.
-At its earliest, it was used in religious practices for healing or recreation.
+The use of sound to evoke emotion, reflect mood and underscore actions in plays and dances began in prehistoric times when it was used in religious practices for healing or recreation.
 In ancient Japan, theatrical events called kagura were performed in Shinto shrines with music and dance.

 Plays were performed in medieval times in a form of theatre called Commedia dell'arte, which used music and sound effects to enhance performances.
-The use of music and sound in the Elizabethan Theatre followed, in which music and sound effects were produced off stage using devices such as bells, whistles, and horns.
+The use of music and sound in the Elizabethan Theatre followed, in which music and sound effects were produced off-stage using devices such as bells, whistles, and horns.
 Cues would be written in the script for music and sound effects to be played at the appropriate time.

 Italian composer Luigi Russolo built mechanical sound-making devices, called "intonarumori," for futurist theatrical and music performances starting around 1913.
-These devices were meant to simulate natural and man-made sounds, such as trains and bombs.
+These devices were meant to simulate natural and man-made sounds, such as trains or bombs.
 Russolo's treatise, The Art of Noises, is one of the earliest written documents on the use of abstract noise in the theatre.
 After his death, his intonarumori' were used in more conventional theatre performances to create realistic sound effects.